-Oyster sauce is a staple ingredient in Asian cuisine, known for its salty and umami-rich flavor.
+Oyster sauce is a staple ingredient in Asian cuisine.
 This thick, concentrated sauce is primarily made from oyster extractives, the caramelized liquid from simmering oysters.
-Its distinct flavor brings depth and complexity to dishes.
+Its distinct flavor adds depth and complexity to dishes, enhancing both their taste and appearance.

 Jump to: